lopezjurip/blog/content/post/2015-12-28-PythonWindows.md

 choco install git.install
 ```

-To start using it, we have to restart the PowerShell or refresh or `$PATH` enviorement variable with:
+To start using it, we have to restart the PowerShell or refresh or `$PATH` environment variable with:

 ```sh
 $env:Path = [System.Environment]::GetEnvironmentVariable("Path", "User")